ruicliu/botframework-telephony/AcquirePhoneNumber.md

 Navigate to [https://aka.ms/ivr2](https://aka.ms/ivr2).
 Click "+" to create a new Service number.

+NOTE: if you are having permission/access issues with the URL above, you can alternatively use [this portal](https://admin.teams.microsoft.com/phone-numbers).
+Make sure you use InPrivate window to navigate there.
+Once you are prompted for login and password, you may get redirected to the home page of Teams Admin Center.
+In the left nav bar, navigate to Voice > Phone numbers or go to think URL directly after logging in: https://admin.teams.microsoft.com/phone-numbers.
+That is a backup procedure to acquire phone numbers.

 ![](images/newServiceNumber.png)

 ### Step 2 - Select New service numbers option: